drdww/OPIM5641/README.md

 * Identify binding constraints and calculate shadow prices.
 * Generate and interpret the 'Sensitivity Report' using Pyomo and GLPK.

-### Module 4: Nonlinear Optimization
+### Module 4: Integer Optimization

-* Model a problem as a nonlinear optimization model and solve it using Pyomo.
-Separate model from data and using data structures to create Pyomo models (for constraints/calculations).
+* Change the domain of decision variables to force decision variables to take on integer values.
-* Understand the differences between local optimal solutions and global optimal solutions.
-Apply techniques to improve your chances of identifying global optimal solutions for nonlinear optimization problems
+* Identify and define binary constraints and use them for project selection problems.
-* Implement Monte Carlo simulation and interpret the output probabilistically
+* Identify and define fixed and variable costs, and use linking contraints to ensure consistency.
-* Use real-time stock price data to allocate a portfolio and maximize returns for a given level of risk
+* Use linking constraints to apply min/max thresholds and quantity discounts.

 ### Module 5: Network Optimization